-The Pan-African Ornithological Congress, at Victoria Falls, Zimbabwe, scheduled for November 2020 has been postponed for a year until November 2021 because of Covid19.
+The Pan-African Ornithological Congress, at Victoria Falls, Zimbabwe, scheduled for November 2020 has been postponed for two years until November 2022 because of Covid19.

 Proposed migrant landbird relevant symposia that the MLSG are involved with

 - Developing capacity of early-career conservation leaders in Africa